hexunjie/SFAF-MA/README.md

 After which the result can be re-implemented as follows.

 ![](https://github.com/hexunjie/SFAF-MA/blob/main/pictures/03.png)
+Our method clearly achieves the best performance with 69.1% mAcc and 55.9% mIoU values, which are 5.0% and 2.7% higher than those of RTFNet, respectively.

 ## Train
 In the training process, you may need to adjust the parameters to adapt to your device, such as the batch size and the learning rate.